Why the judiciary is responsible for the current spate of slum demolitions in Delhi

 Significantly, the High Court’s order even bypassed the protection granted to the list of 675 slums in its own 2022 Vaishali order.
 Rahman pointed out that Madrasi camp was within that list.

-The court’s order in Shabnam Burney effectively gave the executive a free pass to carry out demolitions of any slums it deems to be on “the Yamuna river bank, river bed and drains flowing into river Yamuna”.
+The court’s Shabnam Burney order effectively gave the executive a free pass to carry out demolitions of any slums it deems to be on “the Yamuna river bank, river bed and drains flowing into river Yamuna”.

 “The authorities are now using this court order as a shield to carry out demolitions,” said Kamlesh Kumar Mishra, an advocate who has also represented slum dwellers.
 “They go to the ground and say, ‘We are only following the court’s directions.’”